Hideki Shirakawa: Early life and education

-Hideki Shirakawa was born in Tokyo, Japan, the second son of a military doctor.
-He had one elder and one younger brother and sister.
+Hideki Shirakawa was born in Tokyo, Japan, on August 20, 1936, the second son of a military doctor.
+He was the third of five children.
 Olympic marathoner champion Naoko Takahashi is his second cousin-niece.
 He lived in Manchukuo and Taiwan during childhood.
 Around third grade, he moved to Takayama, Gifu, which is the hometown of his mother.

-Shirakawa graduated from Tokyo Institute of Technology (Tokyo Tech) with a bachelor's degree in chemical engineering in 1961, and his doctorate in 1966.
-Afterward, he obtained the post of assistant in Chemical Resources Laboratory at Tokyo Tech.
+Shirakawa graduated from the Tokyo Institute of Technology (Tokyo Tech) with a bachelor's degree in chemical engineering in 1961, and his doctorate in 1966.
+Afterward, he obtained the post of assistant in the Chemical Resources Laboratory at Tokyo Tech.